 These scheduled meetings are open to all association members.
 Annual meetings are often a time for members to get information or ask questions about important board business and association issues.

 Most associations also hold their board elections during the annual meeting.
-If the association has committees, the annual meeting is the time when the committees would present their reports to the rest of the HOA members.
+If the association has committees, the annual meeting is the time when the committees would present their reports to the rest of the owners.

 HOAs must provide owners with advance notice of their annual meeting.
 The association’s governing documents should indicate how much notice must be given.
 The notice must include the date, time and location of the meeting, as well as the agenda.
 This way, owners can prepare for the important event.